wslh-bio/augur-nf/README.md

-  --output  <output_path>  Path to ouput directory, default "augur_results" --threads                Number of threads to use during alingment, default 1 --filter  <path_to_file> Filter out a list of sequences --group_by               What metadata column to group sequences by, default "country year month" (use with --filter) --seq_per_group          Number of sequences per group (use with --filter and --seq_per_group) --traits                 Perform ancestral reconstruction of a trait, default true --columns                What metadata column(s) to use for ancestral reconstruction, default "region country" (use with --trait)
+  --output  <output_path>  Path to ouput directory, default "augur_results" --threads                Number of threads to use during alingment, default 1 --filter  <path_to_file> Filter out a list of sequences --group_by               What metadata column to group sequences by (use with --filter) --seq_per_group          Number of sequences per group (use with --filter and --seq_per_group) --traits                 Perform ancestral reconstruction of a trait, default false --columns                What metadata column(s) to use for ancestral reconstruction, default "region country" (use with --trait)
   --<process_name>_addn    Any additional parameters for each Augur process
 ```